Frasca Field

-Frasca Field (FAA LID: C16) is a privately owned public use airport located at the northern edge of Urbana in Champaign County, Illinois, United States.
+Frasca Field (FAA LID: C16) is a privately owned, public use airport located at the northern edge of Urbana in Champaign County, Illinois, United States.
 It is owned by Frasca Air Service, which also serves as the fixed-base operator (FBO).
 The airport serves the greater Champaign-Urbana Metropolitan Area in East Central Illinois.

 Frasca Field is located on US Route 45 and is accessible via I-74 exit 184 heading north.
-It is on the opposite side of the city from Willard Airport and is typically favored by private and corporate operators due to lower traffic volume.
+It is on the opposite side of the city from Willard Airport and is favored by private and corporate operators due to lower traffic volume.

 History

 Frasca Field was previously owned and operated as Illini Airport by Louis Dyson.
 In 1980, Illini Airport was acquired by Frasca Air Service, and the name was changed to Frasca Field.

 The airport previously managed its own charter company and flight school before shifting its business to renting aircraft storage space and selling fuel.
 The airport was subsidized until 2021 by Frasca International, the flight simulator company the airport's owners started in 1958.

-The airport was named Illinois' top privately-owned airport in 2012 and 2021.
+The airport was named Illinois' top privately owned airport in 2012 and 2021.
 The award was given out by the Illinois Department of Transportation during the Airport of the Year awards ceremony.

 The Frasca family sold their flight simulator company in January 2022 but retained ownership of the airport.